Java

 Response and Errors

 The response is an empty array if all transfers were created successfully.
-If the response is non-empty, each object in the response array contains error information for an transfer that failed.
+If the response is non-empty, each object in the response array contains error information for a transfer that failed.
 The error object contains an error code and the index of the transfer in the request batch.

 See all error conditions in the create_transfers reference.